newrelic/newrelic-opentelemetry-examples/other-examples/collector/nginx/README.md

 **For production deployments:**

 1. **Enable stub_status** - Ensure your NGINX instance has the `stub_status` module enabled and accessible (included in open-source NGINX)

+2. **Update cluster name** - Change the `K8S_CLUSTER_NAME` environment variable in [collector.yaml](k8s/collector.yaml) to match your actual cluster name

+3. **Configure pod labels** - This example uses labels `app: nginx` and `role: reverse-proxy` on the NGINX pod.
+Ensure your production NGINX pods have appropriate labels for identification

-2. Modify the `.receivers.nginx.endpoint` value in [collector.yaml](k8s/collector.yaml) ConfigMap to point to your NGINX stub_status endpoint
+4. Modify the `.receivers.nginx.endpoint` value in [collector.yaml](k8s/collector.yaml) ConfigMap to point to your NGINX stub_status endpoint

-3. Update the `server.address` and `server.port` resource attributes in `attributes/nginx_metrics` to reflect your NGINX instance
+5. Update the `server.address` and `server.port` resource attributes in `attributes/nginx_metrics` to reflect your NGINX instance

-4. **Secure the stub_status endpoint** - Restrict access using IP allowlists or authentication in your NGINX configuration
+6. **Secure the stub_status endpoint** - Restrict access using IP allowlists or authentication in your NGINX configuration

-5. Consider adding resource limits and health checks to collector and NGINX pods
+7. Consider adding resource limits and health checks to collector and NGINX pods

-6. For more detailed metrics, consider NGINX Plus with the extended status module
+8. For more detailed metrics, consider NGINX Plus with the extended status module

-7. For automatic pod discovery in production Kubernetes environments, consider using the Helm-based deployment with `receiver_creator` as documented in [Monitor NGINX on Kubernetes with OpenTelemetry](https://docs.newrelic.com/docs/opentelemetry/integrations/nginx/nginx-otel-kubernetes/)
+9. **For automatic pod discovery in production Kubernetes environments** - Consider using the Helm-based deployment with `receiver_creator` and `k8s_observer` as documented in [Monitor NGINX on Kubernetes with OpenTelemetry](https://docs.newrelic.com/docs/opentelemetry/integrations/nginx/nginx-otel-kubernetes/).
+This enables dynamic discovery of NGINX pods across namespaces without manual endpoint configuration.

 ## Learn more